 - Support.
 Seek out emotional support from a partner or family or friends.
 Learn strategies for making social connections so that you can get involved in social activities.

 - Coping.
 Learn ways to manage stress, such as meditation and mindfulness, and develop problem-solving skills.

 - Decisions.
 Delay making important decisions, such as changing jobs, until your depression symptoms improve.

 - Activities.
-Engage in activities you enjoy, such as ball games, fishing or a hobby.
+Engage in activities you typically enjoy, such as ball games, fishing or a hobby.

 - Health.
-Live a healthy lifestyle, including healthy eating and regular physical activity, to help promote better mental health.
+Try to stick to a regular schedule and make healthy lifestyle choices, including healthy eating and regular physical activity, to help promote better mental health.

 Many effective treatments are available for depression.
 So don't try to tough out male depression on your own — the consequences could be devastating.

 - Men and depression.
 National Institute of Mental Health. https://www.nimh.nih.gov/health/publications/men-and-depression/index.shtml.
 Accessed April 15, 2019.

 - Seidler ZE, et al. The role of masculinity in men's help-seeking for depression: A systematic review.
 Clinical Psychology Review.
 2016;49:106.

 - Call JB, et al. Gendered manifestations of depression and help seeking among men.
 American Journal of Men's Health.
 2018;12:41.